River Crossing is just 15 minutes from Windhoek...

-Behind the bar, between the lounge area and the restaurant, is the sparkling blue plunge pool overlooking the mountains.
-The pool is surrounded by a relaxing patio where guests can sit for meals or drinks at any time of day.
+Sheltered within the centre of the U outside is a rectangular swimming pool, surrounded by a relaxing patio where guests can sit for meals or drinks at any time of day.

-The rooms themselves are very clean and stylish, decorated in neutral colours such and browns and creams and a range of textured fabrics.
-They feel very spacious and are spotlessly clean.
-Pictures of Windhoek from bygone days adorn the walls, and bright patterned cushions and pillows on the bed add a splash of colour.
-All rooms have a well-stocked mini-bar with a selection of wines, a television and two small seating areas – one inside the room, and one outside on the veranda.
-The en-suite bathrooms come with towels folded into patterns and a range of toiletries are provided.
-The views from the lodge continue in the rooms, with large glass windows in both the bedrooms and the bathrooms allowing letting in plenty of light.
+The rooms are simple in style yet spacious and spotlessly clean.
+All have polished concrete floors scattered with rugs, and are decorated in neutral browns and creams in a range of textured fabrics.
+Black-and-white photos of Windhoek from bygone days adorn the walls, and bright patterned cushions and pillows add a splash of colour.
+The furniture is dark wood and you’ll also find a well-stocked minibar (not included in the cost), a wall-mounted television, a writing desk and two small seating areas – one inside, and one on the covered veranda.
+The en-suite bathrooms have a shower (or bath), single basin and toilet, with a range of toiletries provided.

 Ideal length of stay: 1-2 nights